Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
-2025July2, talk to a new poptential investor.
+2025July2, talk to a poptential investor.

 Jun30, another Tsinghua's doctor join in my team, Dr.HE JiaYu is responsible for gamification.